 - Vintage race schedule at Road America begins at 8AM

 - Volvo Car and Polestar Exhibits and Test Drives

 - Race Course Touring Lap (Optional participation for additional discounted fee, payable at track) is a multiple lap medium/high speed, passing on straights only event.

-- Volvo Only Parade Lap – lead by Polestar, a one lap, low/medium speed, stay in line lap prior to afternoon race series
+- Volvo Only Parade Lap – lead by Polestar and members' cars, a one lap, low/medium speed, stay in line lap prior to afternoon race series

 - Vintage races until 4:00PM

 Fall is one of the most beautiful times of year in Sheboygan County.
 The red, orange, and yellow trees with a lake background are absolutely breathtaking.
 The days are just cool enough for walks on the trails of Maywood Environmental Park, Parnell Tower and the Kettle Moraine State Forest.
 Farmers Markets in Elkhart Lake, Plymouth and Sheboygan abound with fresh produce, and flowers, to local cheese artisans, maple syrup and bread makers.
 Apple orchards are ready to be picked and pumpkin farms have Jack-O-Lanterns and corn mazes.
 And, it’s start of surfing season, of course!